 Backup and restore

 YBA Installer also provides utilities to take full backups of the YBA state (not YugabyteDB however) and later restore from them.
-This not only includes data seen in YBA for your universes, but also metrics stored in Prometheus.
+This includes YugabyteDB Anywhere data and metrics stored in Prometheus.

 To perform a backup, provide the full path to the directory where the backup will be generated.
 The createBackup command creates a timestamped tgz file for the backup.
 For example: